jinghuazhao/QTR/HUA_methylation_analysis/README.md

 ## Possible way forward

 Can we consider analysis by chromosome instead of sample?
-A data partition script is implemented as [split.sh]()(split.sh).
+A data partition script is implemented as [split.sh](split.sh).

 ## Related work